 Many ancient people knew that the natural world and its cycles contain the principles of creation, and that these principles are spiritual in their nature.
-That is why some of the world’s most famous and universal religious symbols can actually be found in the natural world, such as the yin and yang, the swastika, cross, spiral, etc., and why the study of science and mathematics ultimately comes upon a fabric of life that is intelligent in its design.
+That is why some of the world’s most famous religious symbols can actually be found in the natural world, such as the yin and yang, the swastika, cross, spiral, etc., and why the study of science and mathematics ultimately comes upon a fabric of life that is intelligent in its design.

 The maxim of wisdom, “as above, so below,” indicates how cosmic and natural phenomena are intimately connected to the human being and journey of consciousness.
 We are undeniably part of the universe, and so too therefore is the process of awakening.
 The sun (and stars) is the source of light and life in our universe, just as the spirit is the source of light and life within us.
 Spiritual figures and texts placed so much emphasis on the journey of the sun, as the path of the sun is symbolic of the path of consciousness/spirit in its journey to awakening, and the solstices and equinoxes are this journey’s major stages.